 Married people have an advantage in the Social Security system.
 A married person may be able to receive up to half the amount of his or her spouse’s full retirement benefit.
 Even a spouse who never worked may be able to claim benefits.

-6. Pump up your spouse’s survivor’s benefits
+6. Pump up the survivor’s benefits for your spouse

 When you die, your Social Security benefits end, but your widow or widower may be eligible to receive survivor’s benefits on your Social Security record.

-The amount of survivors benefits that your spouse would be eligible to receive depends in part on your earnings history.
+The amount of survivor’s benefits that your spouse would be eligible to receive depends in part on your earnings history.
 So, do all you can now to increase your earnings.

 7. Weigh the cost of working while claiming benefits